If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 It’s free to visit the cemetery and you can purchase a map at the gift shop for roughly $5, if wanting to locate specific graves.
 Or, you can just wander through these peaceful grounds soaking up the amazing history.

 This is a really memorable Hollywood experience and the perfect way to spend a few hours away from the hustle and bustle.
-So it definitely needs to be on the Los Angeles bucket list.
+So it definitely needs to be on the LA bucket list.

 If you like everything arranged for you, the Hollywood Tour by Electric Bike takes in the Forever Cemetery along with other Hollywood places of interest.